prototwin/RLExamples/README.md

 ## Install Dependencies

-You need to install the following Python packages to run these examples:
+You need to install the following Python packages:

 ```
 pip install prototwin-gymnasium